Happy Birthday to Me (album)

-Happy Birthday to Me is the third album by the pop punk band The Muffs.
+Happy Birthday to Me is the third album by the American pop punk band the Muffs.
 It was released in 1997 on Reprise Records.

 Happy Birthday to Me was vocalist/guitarist Kim Shattuck's favorite Muffs album.

 Critical reception

 The Washington Post wrote that "the band's most convincing songs are designed for those with short attention spans and bad attitudes: Shattuck's guitar snarls, she gripes and then they're over."
 The Los Angeles Times called the songs "concise, crisply played and melodic."
 Salon wrote that the album "takes the listener on a blissful, blistering 45-minute joyride."

 Track listing

 All songs written by Kim Shattuck.